yuanz03/tp/docs/UserGuide.md

 Format: `assigninjury pl/PLAYER_NAME i/INJURY`

-* `PLAYER_NAME` must be the same as an existing player in the address book.
+* `PLAYER_NAME` must be the same as an existing player in the PlayBook.
 * `PLAYER_NAME` is case-insensitive, e.g. `john doe` is the same as `John Doe`.
 * `PLAYER_NAME` should not be blank.
 * `INJURY` is case-insensitive, e.g. `acl` is the same as `ACL`.